 - (1) The royalty acquired by URC does not apply to the entirety of the project. - (2) A gross overriding royalty of 6% "Mine Price", which anticipates recovery of reasonable and actual costs to transport the mineral to the final point of sale. - (3) A 10% to 20% sliding scale NPI royalty on a 3.75% share of overall uranium production, drawn from Orano's 40.453% ownership interest.
 The royalty rate adjusts to 10% in the future upon production of 200 million pounds from the combined royalty lands of the Dawn Lake and Waterbury Lake / Cigar Lake projects.
 As an NPI royalty, this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered. - (4) A 10% to 20% sliding scale NPI royalty on a 7.5% share of overall uranium production.
 The royalty rate adjusts to 10% in the future upon production of 200 million pounds from the combined royalty lands of the Dawn Lake and Waterbury Lake / Cigar Lake projects.
-As an NPI royalty, this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered. - (5) A 2% to 4% sliding scale gross value royalty on portions of the Dewey-Burdock Project. - (6) A 1% gross value royalty applicable to both uranium and vanadium sales from portions of the Energy Queen project.
-URC may choose to take product payment in physical ore or concentrates. - (7) A 1% gross overriding royalty on an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano. - (8) The maximum amount payable under the Reno Creek royalty is US\$2.5 million. - (9) The Roca Honda royalty is subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder. - (10) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.
-Skyharbour is currently operating as an earn-in partner with Rio Tinto on the Russell Lake and Russell Lake South projects. - (11) A 2% to 4% sliding scale gross value royalty applicable to both uranium and vanadium sales from portions of the Whirlwind.
-URC may choose to take product payment in physical ore or concentrates.
+As an NPI royalty, this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered. - 5) A 2% to 4% sliding scale gross value royalty on portions of the Dewey-Burdock Project. - (6) A 1% gross value royalty applicable to both uranium and vanadium sales from portions of the Energy Queen project.
+URC may choose to take product payment in physical ore or concentrates. - (7) A 1% gross overriding royalty on an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano. - (8) The royalty is a 10% NPI on an approximate 20.6955% participating interest in the project.
+As an NPI royalty, this royalty will not generate revenue until all qualifying pre-production expenditures incurred after the establishment of the royalty are recovered.
+The royalties on the Cree Extension and Millennium projects are represented by the same royalty instrument. - (9) The maximum amount payable under the Reno Creek royalty is US\$2.5 million - (10) The Roca Honda royalty is subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder. - (11) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.

-Management's Discussion and Analysis For the three months ended July 31, 2024
+Management's Discussion and Analysis For the three and six months ended October 31, 2024 URANIUM ROYALTY CORP